FarmBot-Docs/farmbot-developers/v6/Documentation/farmbot-js.md

 <script>
 ```

-__:__
-Please raise an issue if you require support with other package managers.
+{% include callout.html type="info" title="" content="Please raise an issue if you require support with other package managers." %}

 # Running the test suite (advanced)